syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/graphql-apollo-server.md

 For a complete working implementation of this example, refer to the following [GitHub](https://github.com/SyncfusionExamples/ej2-angular-grid-samples/tree/master/connecting-to-backends/syncfusion-angular-grid-apollo-server) repository.

-This guide provides a modern, high‑performance architecture in which the Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) integrates seamlessly with an Apollo‑powered GraphQL backend.
+This guide provides a modern, high‑performance architecture in which the [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) integrates seamlessly with an Apollo‑powered GraphQL backend.

 ## See also
 - [Types of edit](https://ej2.syncfusion.com/angular/documentation/grid/editing/edit-types)